 Quintessential ideas for selective guests ONLY.
 No legal paperwork required.
 No logistical complications – IMAGELANA Photography in Amsterdam

-Pare back your guest list!
+Reduce your guest list!
 What do I mean?
 For couples working with a more modest budget, trim your small wedding in Amsterdam by inviting 30 to 50 guests.
 This smaller and intimate gathering allows for a more personalised experience.
 Set against the breathtaking backdrop of the city, you can share meaningful moments with your closest friends and family.
-Invite everyone reasonable to ensure complete marital bliss!
+Invite everyone (within reason) to ensure complete marital bliss!

 Make the most of your small wedding in Amsterdam by prioritizing quality time with family and friends.
 Use a comprehensive planning itinerary & spreadsheet to streamline your timings and preparations.
 You will find helpful suggestions for scheduling your ceremony and reception.
 Get creative with cost-effective ideas to make your special day uniquely yours.
 Focus on creating intimate moments, whether through personalised vows, shared activities, or small group celebrations.
 Treat your loved ones to a memorable wedding experience together.